kjwilder/lightsout/strategy.md

 ---

 ## Why There Are Only Four Null Templates

 Consider the possible top rows of a null template.
 With five squares, there are 2^5 = 32 options.
-Assuming a null template **N** starts with:
+Let us explore a potential null template **N** whose top row is:
 ```
 P P P .
 P
 ```